 - Damp beauty blender sponge to blend, I just pat it all over

-- “finn” (a nice brown) and/or “bubba” (reminds me of desert clay) eye shadow
+- Eye shadow for a warm/brown/neutral look: “finn” (a nice brown with some subtle sparkle) and/or “bubba” (a matte that reminds me of desert clay) eye shadow

 - Eyeliner (any black or brown will do)

-- “olive” to line my lips if I’m wearing a darker shade
+- Contour “olive” again to line my lips if I’m wearing a darker shade

 - Contour of “shadow” to fill in my brows (and sometimes as eyeliner)

-A few notes: the Maskcara colors look dark and/or bright in the tin but they blend beautifully and have buildable coverage.
-Also, my next step is to find a blush color which many ladies also wear as a lip color so I’m excited to try it!
+Note: The Maskcara colors look dark and/or bright in the tin but they blend beautifully and have buildable coverage.

-As for Maskcara, Jen would be happy to color match you and recommend the perfect makeup capsule for you and create your own busy mom makeup routine whether you’re a mom or not!
+As for specific Maskcara help, Jen would be happy to color match you and recommend the perfect makeup capsule for you and create your own busy mom makeup routine whether you’re a mom or not!

 Find Jen on…

-If you are local to Phoenix or planning to visit soon, explore the Color Analysis with MakeUpdate option!
+If you are local to Phoenix or planning to visit soon, explore the Color Analysis with makeup lesson and application option!
 Click here for more information.

-Contact me or comment if you have any questions!
+Contact me or comment if you have any questions.
+I’m here to make sure you are wearing the right colors–even on your face!